visual-framework/vf-core/PUBLISHING.md

 - Have installed Lerna globally
 - Installed dependencies in `/tools/vf-core/` with `yarn install`
 - Installed dependencies in root folder with `yarn install`
+- Have logged in to a npm account belonging to the visual-framework organization

 ## Release workflow